dytsou/shorten-url/README.md

 **Custom slugs not working:**
 - Check that `custom_link` is enabled in config
 - Verify slug meets validation requirements (alphanumeric, hyphens, underscores only)
+- Ensure slug is not in the reserved slugs list

 **Frontend not loading:**
 - Update `frontend.url` in your config to match your hosting URL
 - Ensure CORS is enabled in worker configuration

+**Rate limiting issues:**
+- Adjust `security.rate_limit` in your configuration
+- Consider implementing IP allowlisting for trusted sources

 ## License